civo/civo-rancher-driver/.github/CONTRIBUTING.md

 We put together the handy guide below to help you get support for your work.
 Read on!

-## I Just Want to Ask the Maintainers a Question

-The [Linode Community](https://www.linode.com/community/questions/) is a great place to get additional support.

 ## How Do I Submit A (Good) Bug Report or Feature Request

 Please open a [github issue](https://guides.github.com/features/issues/) to report bugs or suggest features.